 When opening an escrow, the buyer and seller of a piece of property establish terms and conditions for the transfer of ownership of that property.
 These terms and conditions are given to a neutral third-party known as the escrow holder.
 The escrow holder in turn has the responsibility of seeing that the terms of the escrow are carried out.
-Thee escrow is an independent, neutral account and the vehicle by which the interest of all parties to the transaction are protected.
+The escrow is an independent, neutral account, and the vehicle by which the interests of all parties to the transaction are protected.

 What does the Escrow Holder Do?

 The escrow holder is a neutral third-party that maintains the escrow and impartially oversees the escrow process, insuring that all conditions of the sale are properly met based on the original purchase agreement and lender requirements.

 - Serve as the neutral agent and the liaison between all parties involved

 - Requires a Preliminary Title Search to determine the status of title to the property

 - Request a Demand from the existing lender (Seller’s Lender) for the Payoff

 - Comply with the new lender’s requirements as specified in their instructions to escrow

 - Receive and handle purchase funds from the buyer

 - Prepare or secure the deed and other documents related to the escrow